Phill Jupitus: Podcasts

-From August 2008 he was the host of The Times football podcast "The Game", replacing the previous co-hosts Gabriele Marcotti and Guillem Balagué, although Marcotti was still a regular pundit on the show and hosted again on Jupitus' departure.
+From August 2008 Jupitus was the host of The Times football podcast "The Game", replacing the previous co-hosts Gabriele Marcotti and Guillem Balagué, although Marcotti was still a regular pundit on the show and hosted again on Jupitus' departure.

 Between September 2008 and June 2011, Jupitus produced a podcast along with Phil Wilding, who produced his BBC 6Music show, called Phill and Phil's Perfect Ten.
 Initially being released fortnightly, it later became more sporadic due to the pair's work commitments.
 In April 2009, archive episodes were made available for purchase on Audible and iTunes as audiobook bundles of four with bonus 'perfect ones' attached.
 Since ending the podcast in June 2011 the pair have indicated that all back-episodes will be released free at some point in the future.

 In 2018 Jupitus was interviewed by Jodie Cook for the Clever Tykes podcast: Creating Useful People.
 The podcast explores the childhood influences that shape future success.
 In Jupitus' episode he talked about how he developed his ethos for life and work, as well as his mum's dreams for him as a naval merchant.